urdnot-ios/simpleFuture/README.md

 2. Bad messages that don't parse

 A good way to fix both is to use Scala's Future and Either traits.
-The basic idea is you parse the record using a Future to keep the threads free and using Either to catch errors and still return something.
+The basic idea is you parse the record using a Future to keep the threads free and then use Either to catch errors and still return something.

 Comments are in the code.